richardguerre/flow/README.md

 The following are features I plan to add to Flow:

 - Simplify setting it up
-- Slack integration to sync changes to Slack.
+- Slack integration to sync changes back to Slack.
 - Being able to create and manage calendar events from within Flow.
 - Hook to automatically create tasks from external items
 - Notifications aggregator (e.g. it automatically creates tasks like "Review 3 notifications in GitHub")